the-turing-way/the-turing-way/ACCESSIBILITY.md

 ## Confidentiality

 By default, all reports will be kept confidential.
-If submitted through a non-anonymised option, when the team discusses incidents and feedback, we will anonymize details as much as we can to protect reporter privacy.
+If submitted through a non-anonymised option, when the team discusses incidents and feedback, we will anonymise details as much as we can to protect reporter privacy.
 In some cases we may determine that a public statement will need to be made.
 If that’s the case, the identities of all victims and reporters will remain confidential unless those individuals instruct us otherwise.

 ## Acknowledging Third-Party Platforms